 As with most technology dubbed a game changer, Generative AI has its downsides.
 Models like ChatGPT learn from the training data they receive.
 These models are likely to experience hallucinations, meaning it thinks the answer it’s giving is correct when the response is wrong.

 Further, if the training data is biased or includes distortions, these models may incorporate falsehoods into its responses.
 This opens the door for bad actors to create disinformation or propaganda campaigns.
-AI also lowers the barrier for all sorts of cyber threats since no programing ability is needed.
+AI also lowers the barrier for all sorts of cyber threats since no programming ability is needed.
 It is likely corporations and individuals could see more sophisticated identify thefts, malware and ransomware incidents, as well as social engineering schemes like phishing attacks.

 The advent of this technology also poses legal and ethical concerns.
 If ChatGPT generates content that mimics original copyrighted work, is it an infringement of copyright or intellectual property?
 Then there’s the fear of job displacement or elimination due to AI’s inherit automation applications.